 Group Property name Туре Description Default value API_VERSION COMPATIBILITY RETRY_WAIT_T IME Time in milli- seconds These properties are used to check the version compatibility.
 Time to wait before next retry if the services are not compatible.
 10000 SUPPORT_BUND LE_AUTO_CLEAN UP_INTERVAL Number Poll duration in hours to check and clean the generated support bundle.
 24 SUPPORT_BUND LE_AUTO_CLEAN UP_BUFFER Number To determine when support bundle should be cleaned, use the buffer duration in days.
 For example, if the buffer duration is 5, then support bundles which ends later than the current time plus five days will be cleaned.
-5 Unload Service LOGGING_LEVE L_ROOT Log Level Logging configuration.
+5 MOUNT_ACCESS RETRY_COUNT Integer The MOUNT_ACCESS_RETRY_COUNT property allows the Hyperscale engine ten attempts to access the files or directory on the mount server.
+10 MOUNT_ACCESS TIMEOUT Number The MOUNT_ACCESS_TIMEOUT property allows the Hyperscale engine 20 seconds to access a file or directory.
+20 Unload Service LOGGING_LEVE L_ROOT Log Level Logging configuration.
 This spring boot configuration controls the logging of all the packages/libraries getting used in application.
 NOTE: Increasing this Log Level will produce too many logs.
 It is recommended to keep this log level to WARN or below.
 WARN LOGGING_FILE NAME 1 String Log file location & name /opt/ delphix/ logs/ hyperscale- unload.log